hackbg/fadroma/README.md

 development of [Fadroma](https://fadroma.tech), the distributed application framework by [Hack.bg](https://hack.bg).

-Import this only if you're starting a new Node.js project and don't yet know which tools you need.
-This has the (contingent) benefit of importing all utilities from one single module, but is likely to pull in unneeded dependencies.
+This repo also establishes a baseline for a future port of dependent Node projects, such as Fadroma, to [Deno](https://deno.land) - should that be on our radars once again.

-This module also establishes a baseline for a future port of dependent Node projects, such as Fadroma, to [Deno](https://deno.land), should that be on our radars once again.
+Import the top-level module only if you're starting a new Node.js project and don't yet know which modules you need.
+This has the (dubious) benefit of importing all utilities from one single module, and is likely to pull in unneeded dependencies.

 Read on for a list of what's inside.